Home

 Education & Training

-Our regular free seminars and evolving data science masters will get you ready for that next step.
-Take that next step with our latest masters and PhDs in data science or begin your journey by enrolling in our Data Scientist Development Programme.
+Take that next step with our latest masters and PhDs in data science or begin your career by enrolling in our Data Scientist Development Programme.
+Our regular free seminars and evolving data science masters will keep you learning whatever level you're at.

 Research Technology

-Our specialist Data Analytics Team are here to support you and your projects from start to finish, find out what they can do for you.
+Our specialist Data Analytics Team are here to support you and your research projects from start to finish, on our in-house Trusted Research Environment LASER, find out what they can do for you.

 Latest news